jingbogit/everest-tutorials/basic/git.md

 * You would not be able to create a pull request if you did not fork from the upstream.

+* After forking, you may need to setup CI/Pipeline and input all the required env vars, such as the NPM_TOKEN.

 ## Clone

 Clone a remote repository to your computer.